gatk-workflows/gatk4-germline-cnvs/README.md

 # gatk4-germline-cnvs
+The workflows in the repository are used to detect germline copy number variants (gCNVs) on exome sequence data.

 - Cohort WDL: Calling a cohort of samples and building a model for denoising further case samples: ``cnv_germline_cohort_workflow.wdl``
 - Case WDL: Calling case samples using a previously built model for denoising: ``cnv_germline_case_workflow.wdl``
 - Scattered case WDL (recommended): Functionally equivalent to case WDL, written for reducing cloud compute cost (see below) and wall-clock time ``cnv_germline_case_scattered_workflow.wdl``

 #### Setting up parameter json file for a run